- Current students

 This programme is ideal if you want to go on to higher-level study in art and design.
 It's perfect for people that have completed secondary school, or have not completed secondary school and require University entrance qualifications, or those looking for a career in the art and design pathway.

-This Certificate starts with a base in Identity and Communication, and builds with art and design knowledge as well as collaborative projects.
+This Certificate starts with a base in Identity and Communication, then starts to build your art and design knowledge, in both individual work and collaborative projects.

 - Learn from Lecturers who are eager to share their industry experience with you.